freemansoft/wsl2-utils/README.md

 # Todo Items
-1. Add a test parameter that doesn't execute the destructive commands
 1. Add a backup _only_ script for snapshoting wsl instances
 1. Add wsl edit to `/etc/wsl.conf` to update the default user from `0` to something else

+## Completed Todo Items
+1. Add a `$ExecuteUnregisterImport` parameter that doesn't execute the destructive commands _complete 2023/06_
+1. Add set as default _complete 2023/06_

 # Adding GUI to Distributions